10up/10up-toolkit/packages/toolkit/README.md

 - **Package Mode**: Does not include core-js polyfills automatically, assumes one entry point and doesn't include dependencies in the bundle.

-By default it will run in package mode (like in the example above) and it works well when you building a package for distribution.
+By default it will run in package mode (like in the example above) and it works well when you're building a package for distribution.

 ## <a id="projects"></a>Authoring Projects